trufflesuite/trufflesuite.com/public/docs/getting_started/javascript-tests.md

 ## Use contract() instead of describe()

 Structurally, your tests should remain largely unchanged from that of Mocha: Your tests should exist in the `./test` directory, they should end with a `.js` extension, and they should contain code that Mocha will recognize as an automated test.
-What makes Truffle tests different from that of Mocha is the `contract()` function: This function works exactly like `describe()` except it enables Truffle's [clean-room features](/docs/getting_started/testing#clean-room-environment).
-It works like this:
+What makes Truffle tests different from that of Mocha is the `contract()` function: This function works almost exactly like `describe()` except it enables Truffle's [clean-room features](/docs/getting_started/testing#clean-room-environment).
+Additionally, the exclusivity and inclusivity modifiers `.only` and `.skip` don't work with `contract()` (but they still do with `it()` as you'd expect.) `contract()` works like this:

 * Before each `contract()` function is run, your contracts are redeployed to the running Ethereum client so the tests within it run with a clean contract state.
 * The `contract()` function provides a list of accounts made available by your Ethereum client which you can use to write tests.